 Speed of diagnosis is the single biggest factor in securing a positive outcome to an ovarian cancer diagnosis.
-Symptoms are often dismissed both by the sufferer and their GP which means all too often the diagnosis comes late.
-Sometimes too late.
+Symptoms are often dismissed both by the individual and their GP, which means all too often diagnosis comes late – sometimes too late.

 Feeling really tired?

 Bleeding after menopause?

 Many of the early symptoms of ovarian cancer are easy to ignore, because they can be quite mild.
 This is the danger with this disease.
 It starts quietly and very often women are unaware that there is a problem until it is too late.
 The key is to recognise the warning signs and to take action quickly.